 October 26, 2015 Re-build party!
 We'll be re-arranging parts to make a 96-node cluster in 108A Marksbury.
 If you're a student at UK, you're welcome to join us; we could use help from 9AM-5PM.

 October 9, 2015 End of days for HAK.
-We'll be dismantling the 96-node HAK cluster and a 32-node Pentium 4 cluster in 672FPAT starting around 1PM.
-The useful bits of HAK will be going to 108 Marksbury to be absorbed into an upgrade of NAK.
+We dismantled the 96-node HAK cluster and a 32-node Pentium 4 cluster in 672FPAT starting around 1PM.
+The useful bits of HAK went to 108 Marksbury to be absorbed into an upgrade of NAK.

 September 25, 2015 We are proud to announce the posting of KARWY, a program that performs credible repair of artifacts in Sony ARW2 raw files using analysis of pixel value uncertainty and computational texture synthesis.

 February 10, 2015 Prof. Dietz presented two papers (one talk, one poster) and a research exhibit at the SPIE Electronic Imaging conference.
 The papers are: ISO-less? (slides, slides) and Frameless representation and manipulation of image data, (full paper).

 January 26, 2015 Our primary CGI server died.
 Thus, various interactive things were not be working.
-This notice will be modified when things are back up.

 January 6, 2015 We've been working with 3D printing technology for a while, but we've finally built some support software worthy of distribution.
 Trace2SCAD: Converting Images Into OpenSCAD Models is a simple script that automates creation of bounded-complexity OpenSCAD 3D models from 2D images.

 November 17-20, 2014 We once again had a major research exhibit at SC14, in New Orleans, LA.

 October 2014 We've been using CHDK (Canon Hack Development Kit) for many years, but last year created a reference card for it.
 It's now on the CHDK Wiki as CHDK Lua Reference Card, as well as being linked from Aggregate.Org's CHDK for Computational Photography page.
-There will be much more going up there shortly, largely related to our Cameras as Computer Systems course.
+There will be much more going up there, largely related to our Cameras as Computer Systems course.